-The trustee will make no representations as to the validity or sufficiency of any Agreement, the certificates or any asset in a trust fund or related document and is not accountable for the use or application by or on behalf of any central servicer or Farmer Mac of any funds paid to such central servicer or Farmer Mac in respect of the Qualified Loans, or deposited into or withdrawn from any Account or any other account by or on behalf of any central servicer or Farmer Mac.
-If no event of default has occurred and is continuing, the trustee is required to perform only those duties specifically required under the related Agreement.
-However, upon receipt of the various certificates, reports or other instruments required to be furnished to it, the trustee is required to examine such documents and to determine whether they conform to the requirements of the Agreement.
+The Trustee will make no representations as to the validity or sufficiency of any Agreement, the Certificates or any Trust Asset or related document and is not accountable for the use or application by or on behalf of any Central Servicer or Farmer Mac of any funds paid to such Central Servicer or Farmer Mac in respect of the Qualified Loans, or deposited into or withdrawn from any Account or any other account by or on behalf of any Central Servicer or Farmer Mac.
+If no Event of Default has occurred and is continuing, the Trustee is required to perform only those duties specifically required under the related Agreement.
+However, upon receipt of the various certificates, reports or other instruments required to be furnished to it, the Trustee is required to examine such documents and to determine whether they conform to the requirements of the Agreement.